zenorocha/liferay-learn/docs/commerce/2.x/en/orders-and-fulfillment/order-management/enabling-or-disabling-order-workflows.md

 ### Commerce 2.0 and Below

-To enable an approval workflow on the buyer's side, or the seller's, or both, follow these steps:
+To enable an approval workflow:

 1. Navigate to the site where the store is located (for example, _Sahara.com_).
 1. Expand the _Site Administration_ menu then click _Commerce_ → _Settings_.